tasmota/docs/peripherals/MIBLE.md

 !> **It can not be ruled out, that changes in the device firmware may break the functionality of this driver completely !!**

-The naming conventions in the product range of bluetooth sensors in XIAMO-universe can be a bit confusing.
+The naming conventions in the product range of bluetooth sensors in XIAOMI-universe can be a bit confusing.
 The exact same sensor can be advertised under slightly different names depending on the seller (Mijia, Xiaomi, Cleargrass, ...).

 ### MJ_HT_V1:
+Model: LYWSDCGQ/01ZM
 This device works with an AAA-battery for several months and the driver can read temperature, humidity and battery level.

 <img src="https://github.com/tasmota/docs/blob/master/_media/peripherals/mj_ht_v1.png?raw=true" style="width:200px"></img>